PoH-rull/SmartShift/README.md

 ---

-Made with ❤️ for shift workers everywhere
+Made with ❤️ for shift workers everywhere enjoy